denjn5/denjn5.github.io/_posts/2017-07-08-no-frills-sunburst-tutorial-1.md

     .outerRadius(function (d) { return d.y1 });
 ```

 1. `partition(root)` combines our partition variable (which creates the data structure) with our root node (the actual data).
 This line sets us up for the arc statement.
-Advanced Note: Inspecting "d" in our functions (e.g., `function (d) { return d.x0 }`) before and after this partition line yields an interesting finding:
+Advanced Note: Inspecting 'd' in our functions (e.g., `function (d) { return d.x0 }`) before and after this partition line yields an interesting finding:
-    * Before this line, "d" for a particular node returns an object that looks just like our underlying json: `{name: "Sub A1", size: 4}`.
+    * Before this line, 'd' for a particular node returns an object that looks just like our underlying json: `{name: 'Sub A1', size: 4}`.
-    * After this partition line, "d" for a particular node returns a d3-shaped object: `{data: Object, height: 0, depth: 2, parent: qo, value: 4…}`.
+    * After this partition line, 'd' for a particular node returns a d3-shaped object: `{data: Object, height: 0, depth: 2, parent: qo, value: 4…}`.
 And our json attributes are tucked into the _data_ attribute.

 2. `d3.arc()` calculates the size of each arc based on our JSON data.
 Each of the 4 variables below are staples in d3 sunbursts.
 They define the 4 outside lines for each arc.